openziti/ziti-doc/docfx_project/ziti/config-store/overview.md

 This configuration model has the following properties:
 * Different applications can have their own configuration for the same service
 * Applications can have multiple configuration types for themselves where it makes sense
-    * Ziti tunnelers have one type for the client side and one for the server side, since they have different properties and not every service with use both
+    * Ziti tunnelers have one type for the client side and one for the server side, since they have different properties and not every service will use both
 * Since an application can support multiple configuration types, applications can version their configuration types as their needs change